Xplor8r/rest_full_la_react/README.md

 Install Directions

 To see the application in browser, fork and clone.
 Run bundle install and then Run db:migrate in the terminal.
-Next cd into the client folder and run npm install in the terminal.
+Create a .env file for a client id and client secret which can be obtained by signing up and following instructions at https://developer.foursquare.com/.
+Then cd into the client folder and run npm install in the terminal.
+Create a .env file in the client folder for your google API key which can be attained by visiting https://cloud.google.com/ and creating an account.
 Last run rake start to run the app in the browser.

 Contributions